-The notes will be our unsecured obligations and will not be savings accounts or deposits that are insured by the United States Federal Deposit Insurance Corporation, the Deposit Insurance Fund, the Canada Deposit Insurance Corporation or any other governmental agency or instrumentality or other entity.
+The notes are our unsecured obligations and will not be savings accounts or deposits that are insured by the United States Federal Deposit Insurance Corporation, the Deposit Insurance Fund, the Canada Deposit Insurance Corporation or any other governmental agency or instrumentality or other entity.

-On the date of this pricing supplement, the estimated initial value of the notes was \$951.30 per \$1,000 in principal amount.
-As discussed in more detail in this pricing supplement, the actual value of the notes at any time will reflect many factors and cannot be predicted with accuracy.
+On the date of this pricing supplement, based on the terms set forth above, the estimated initial value of the notes is \$971.10 per \$1,000 in principal amount.
+As discussed in